-This course is a capstone for the Public Policy and Management Major and is a correquisite with the Public Policy and Management Internship.
+This course is a capstone for the Public Policy and Management Major and is a corequisite with the Public Policy and Management Internship.
 It builds on theoretical concepts and approaches introduced in other courses in the major; and provides broad exposure to concepts, rationale and techniques for the systematic formulation and evaluation of public policies.
-The course builds critical analytical and communication skills which are vital to public sector managers and it places emphasis on multidisciplinary, multi-methodological approaches to the formulation and evaluation of public policies.
+The course builds critical analytical and communication skills vital to public sector managers with emphasis on multidisciplinary, multi-methodological approaches to the formulation and evaluation of public policies.